 Although CSAT 2.0 drastically reduces the number of overall questions, the tool includes some new questions and sections, which are outlined below to help facilities that fall into categories 1 and 2 above revise their surveys in an effective and efficient manner.

 Read or download the CSAT 2.0 SVA/SSP Instructions for more information on the surveys.

 Facilities may utilize this decision-making resource to determine if their SSP contains measures adequate for the new risk tier.

 For facilities that previously submitted the SVA and SSP, the majority of their previously submitted information will be prepopulated into the new survey.

 The new questions listed below will be blank when a facility first opens the SSP.
 Facilities can quickly jump to these questions by selecting the “Validate and Submit” button on the left-hand navigation tool.
 This button will identify all unanswered questions and will allow the facility to jump straight to the new questions.

-Facilities that were previously granted an indefinite extension, that are statutorily excluded, or that no longer have holdings of COI will not be required to resubmit a Top-Screen.
+Facilities that were previously granted an indefinite extension, are statutorily excluded, or no longer have holdings of COI will not be required to resubmit a Top-Screen.

 Security Vulnerability Assessment